 - Go to the Profile editor.
 In the Attributes section, click Add attribute.

-- Set your settings to match the screenshot below (except for the variable name, which is created automatically).
-The only two fields that must match exactly are External name and External namespace.
-The value for External namespace must be
+- Set your settings to match the screenshot below.
+The only two fields that must match exactly are External name (value:

 Next, you'll configure your Okta user profile to have this field.
 Steps: